AdobeDocs/analytics-platform.en/help/guided-analysis/faq.md

 Frequently asked questions around guided analysis.

-+++**How can my organization be provisioned for guided analysis?**
++++**Does my organization have access to guided analysis?**

-Guided analysis is part of Adobe Product Analytics, a paid add-on to Customer Journey Analytics.
-If you would like to start using this add-on, contact your Adobe Account Team.
+Guided analysis views are included in all Customer Journey Analytics packages.
+Learn more about the [views your CJA package unlocks](overview.md#provisioning).

 +++